Langster2323/frontend-exercise/README.md

 - Given more time, what would you suggest for improving the performance of this app?
     - Answer:
         - I'd like to spend more time refactoring the App.js file into separate componets, to `<PokemonList />`, `<SearchBar />`, `<Pokemon />`, `<Button />`, `<Input />`, for example.
 Then apply lazy loading where applicable.
-        - Create an Atomic design pattern structure for the components
+        - Create an `Atomic design pattern` structure for the components
-        - I'd also like to include Typescript into the components add types and unions to hooks and create a types.ts file to hold all of the type declarations.
+        - I'd also like to include `Typescript` into the components add `types` and `unions` to hooks and create a `types.ts` file to hold all of the type declarations.
-        - I'd also included Memorization, and utilize the useMemo and useCallback hooks.
+        - I'd also included `Memorization`, and utilize the `useMemo` and `useCallback` hooks.
-        - Infinite scrolling to the search results list
+        - `Infinite scrolling` to the search results list
         - Add some simple transitions and animations between for when the details card of a pokemon appears and the information in the card changes.
 Would also add some fun stacking animation in the pokemon list section

 - Is there anything you would consider doing if we were to go live with this app?
     - Answer:
         - I'd consider syncing with a designer to work on a higher fidelity version of this mockup.
 Maybe we use a Pokedex frame and include pokemon images to the mockup.
 So when a user clicks on the get details button the image of the pokemon appears.
-        - I'd also consider utilizing Amplify or Supabase to give us an out of the box 2FA flow.
+        - I'd also consider utilizing `Amplify` or `Supabase` to give us an out of the box 2FA flow.
         - Give the user the ablility to favorite their pokemon and maybe even compare two pokemon at the same time.
         - Create a simple fun landing page a user can visit, where they'll be information about the available pokemon in the current pokedex.